ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 d.
 Proper briefing of the stadium clock operator(s) is of paramount importance before any game.

 e.
-The stadium clock operator shall start the clock only on the Referee's signal (even if incorrect by rule) and stop it on his own positive knowledge that the clock should stop by rule or on the signal of an official.
+The stadium clock operator shall start the clock only on the Referee's signal (even if incorrect by rule) and stop it on their own positive knowledge that the clock should stop by rule or on the signal of an official.

 f.
 If the clock is stopped in error, the stadium clock operator shall restart it immediately.

 g.
 The on-field time keeper should ordinarily correct the stadium clock only after instances where a significant error has occurred.